 Before her 10-year career with NASA, Morgan served as a public school teacher for 24 years.
 Now, at Boise State University, she leads the university's science, technology, engineering and math (STEM) education program.
 Her duties include policy development, advocacy and university advancement.
 She directs the university's efforts to bring NASA education programs to area schools, and serves as a guest lecturer and student mentor.

-Cheryl Ward, director for the Center for Archaeology and Anthropology and associate professor of history at Coastal Carolina University, is a maritime archaeologist who specializes in the history and construction of wooden ships.
+Cheryl Ward, former director for the Center for Archaeology and Anthropology and associate professor of history at Coastal Carolina University, is a maritime archaeologist who specializes in the history and construction of wooden ships.
 She is a co-principal investigator for maritime artifacts at the pharaonic port at Wadi Gawasis on the Red Sea in Egypt and last year completed the reconstruction and sailing of an ancient Egyptian seagoing ship.
 Her published works include "Sacred and Secular: Ancient Egyptian Ship Construction," "The Philosophy of Shipbuilding: Conceptual Approaches to the Study of Wooden Ships," and many articles in both scholarly and popular journals.

 She earned her Ph.D. in anthropology from Texas A&M University, a master's degree in bioarchaeology from the Institute of Archaeology at the University of London, a master's degree in anthropology from Texas A&M University and a bachelor's degree in anthropology from Texas Tech University.
 Ward founded and co-directed the Institute of Nautical Archaeology in Egypt and has served as a national speaker for the Archaeological Institute of America.